Valence-Bond Solid phases in the spin-$1/2$ Kekule-Heisenberg model: Introduction

-Our aim in this paper is to study the Kekul\'{e}-Heisenberg model at the isotropic regime and investigate the ground state phase diagram of this system in the thermodynamic limit.
-Using large-scale tensor network calculations based on an infinite graph-based projected entangled pair state algorithm, we show that in addition to the antiferromagnetic and ferromagnetic ordered states, the phase diagram hosts two valence bond solid phases with plaquette ordering and two QSL states that all emerge as a result of competition between Kitaev and Heisenberg interactions.
-We further characterize the underlying phases in the ground state phase diagram by analyzing various physical quantities such as short-range spin correlations, and local and staggered magnetization as well as by defining proper order parameters to distinguish different phases apart.
+In this paper we present a comprehensive study of the ground state phases of the Kekul\'{e}-Heisenberg model in the isotropic regime.
+By incorporating the Heisenberg term alongside the Kitaev interaction within the Kekul\'{e} Hamiltonian, we investigate the interplay between Kitaev bond-directional interactions and Heisenberg's isotropic interactions and map out the full phase diagram of the system.
+We find that the phase diagram accommodates not only Ferromagnetic (FM) and Antiferromagnetic(AFM) ordered states but also hosts two Valence Bond Solid (VBS) phases with plaquette ordering and two Quantum Spin Liquid (QSL) states.
+Our study relies on large-scale tensor network calculations based on an infinite graph-based projected entangled pair state algorithm with simple update.
+We characterize the underlying phases in the ground state phase diagram by analyzing various physical quantities, such as short-range spin correlations and local magnetization.
+Additionally, we define appropriate order parameters to distinctly identify different phases.

-The paper is outlined as follows: Section \ref{sec:Model} introduces the Kekul{\'e}-Heisenberg Hamiltonian, as well as the model's ground state at the pure Kekul{\'e} and Heisenberg limits.
+The paper is outlined as follows: In section \ref{sec:Model} we introduce the Kekul{\'e}-Heisenberg Hamiltonian, and investigate the ground state properties of the system in the pure Kekul{\'e} and Heisenberg limits.
 We additionally go through our tensor network approach, gPEPS, for simulating the ground state of local Hamiltonian on a 2D honeycomb lattice structure in further detail and study the phase diagram in section~\ref{sec:phasediag}.
 Finally, Section ~\ref{sec:conclude} is devoted to discussion and outlooks.